jessicard/js-tictactoe/README.md

 See live example [here](http://js-tictactoe.herokuapp.com/).

 ## To Do
-1. Make it so a player can't put a tile where a tile has already been placed
 1. Make a winning tally
 1. Pull out winning if statement into 3 separate for loops